xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/oniguruma.md

 `xnew` prefill it with things that should generally appear in a `-devel` package.

-Here is the filled out template:
+Here is the filled-out template:
 ```bash
 # Template file for 'oniguruma'
 pkgname=oniguruma